 Well.
 Perhaps he didn’t need to ask the meaning, as such.
 That much was clear.
 His parents weren’t his parents.
 What he really wanted to know was why they hadn’t told him this.
 Why they hadn’t told him anything about his real parents.
 He was thirteen now.
 Did they think he was still too immature to handle it?

-Or perhaps it was all just an elaborate hoax— But no. It would be such a completely non-sensical thing to do, and besides, he doubted if any of his classmates would be capable of such a convincing-looking forgery, let alone want to do it.
+Or perhaps it was all just an elaborate hoax— But no. It would be such a completely non-sensical thing to do.
+Besides, he doubted if any of his classmates would be capable of such a convincing-looking forgery, let alone want to do it.

-Upon arriving home, though, he nevertheless checked online what these documents were supposed to look like in the UK, where all of these events had apparently taken place.
+Still, upon arriving home, he nevertheless checked online to see what these documents were supposed to look like in the UK, where all these events had apparently taken place.
 Not that he really knew what they looked like on Laurus Island, either.
 No wonder his parents — not his parents — had never agreed to take him to the UK on holiday, no matter how many times he had asked them.

 He stared blankly at the matching images on the screen, the last traces of doubt slipping away.

 Should he have known?
 He didn’t look all that much like his parents, it was true, but then again not all of his friends did.
-His two best friends bore strong resemblances to their mothers, but as for the rest of them, some looked even less related than he did.
 Well, maybe they’d found presents in their lockers, too.
 It wasn’t like he’d stuck around to see if he was the only one.

 Then he heard the front door open and close.
 The sound of voices.
 His parents… not his parents… were home.

-He stood, ready to go downstairs and confront them.
+He stood, certificates in hand, ready to go downstairs and confront them.
 To ask for an explanation.